CSE512-15S/fp-fiannaca-sonyaa/README.md

 ![summary image](https://github.com/CSE512-15S/fp-fiannaca-sonyaa/raw/master/assets/summary.png)

-**Abstract:** FlowViz is a library for creating interactive visual programming language IDE's.  *FlowViz* is designed to make it easy for developers to create new visual programming languages (VPL).
+**Abstract:** FlowViz is a library which supports the development of visual programming languages by handling all of the low level visualization and language graph details for you. *FlowViz* is designed to make it easy for developers to create new visual programming languages (VPL).
 FlowViz handles the internals of managing the visual language graph, only requiring developers to specify the types of nodes and constraints between nodes in their VPL.
 This specifically is targeted at allowing for the development of end-user programming systems in which the "programming